How to Check and What to do if Asbestos is Found

 Polarized Light Microscopy (PLM) and Transmission Electron Microscopy (TEM) are two approved methods of analysis.
 The National Institute for Standards and Technology maintains web lists of laboratories certified to do TEM and PLM analysis.
-You may also call the Institute at 800-720-4981 for information.

 Although the Environmental Protection Agency (EPA) provides detailed guidance about how to collect samples that may contain asbestos, the American Lung Association instead recommends that you hire a certified asbestos professional to take any samples.
 Hiring a professional can minimize asbestos exposure for you and your family.

 What If I Find Asbestos in My House?